-Server-less apps can run Lambda functions drawn from an AWS S3 bucket, convert a legacy OS from an Azure Blob into a cloud server, mount volumes from Amazon EBS and EFS via NFS or use Azure File Storage via SMB, which every Windows PC user loves.
+Serverless apps can run Lambda functions drawn from an Amazon S3 bucket, convert a legacy OS from an Azure Blob into a cloud server, mount volumes from Amazon EBS and Amazon EFS via NFS or use Azure File Storage via SMB, which every Windows PC user loves.

 Collective Wisdom of the Cloud

 They prefer not to invest in infrastructure: WiFi and an electrical socket at a shared working space is all the infrastructure they need (plus a laptop!).

 As startups grow, they can benefit from the collective storage wisdom available in the cloud by using systems such as cloud-based Network Attached Storage (NAS), saving them development time and offering high availability.
 Flexible startups build their applications in microservices that talk to each other.
 Each microservice uses its own ideal solution.
 Some of these require fast, cheap, and flexible NoSQL databases stored by either Azure or AWS, while images are stored on Amazon S3 or Azure Blob.

 In order to be safe, a startup might store the backups in a compressed format in Amazon S3 for a month, then archive it in cold storage such as Amazon Glacier or Azure cool storage.
 During the development stage, they keep the NoSQL DB on their Amazon EBS or Azure Virtual Disk.
 When they go live, this is shifted to high-availability cloud databases that are regularly backed up and patched by AWS or Azure.